mitogen-hq/mitogen/tests/README.md

     The login password is "has_sudo_nopw_password".
 It can sudo to root without supplying a password.

+`mitogen__pw_required`
+    The login password is "pw_required_password".
+When "sudo -u" is used to target this account, its password must be entered rather than the login user's password.

+`mitogen__require_tty`
+    The login password is "require_tty_password".
+When "sudo -u" is used to target this account, the parent session requires a TTY.

+`mitogen__require_tty_pw_required`
+    The login password is "require_tty_pw_required_password".
+When "sudo -u" is used to target this account, the parent session requires a TTY and the account password must be entered.

 `mitogen__user1` .. `mitogen__user21`
     These accounts do not have passwords set.
 They exist to test the Ansible interpreter recycling logic.